 An introduction to Natasha's Law

-All staff that work for food retailers or manufacturers need Level 2 Food Allergen Awareness Training, which covers:
+All staff who work for food retailers or manufacturers need Level 2 Food Allergen Awareness Training, which covers:

 - The 14 main food allergens.